khadas/khadas_docs/linux/source/vim1/SetupTFTPServer.md

 Bytes transferred = 1371504 (14ed70 hex)

 ```
-If everything goes well, the terminal print-out will look similar to what is shown above.
+If all went well, the terminal print-out should appear similar to what is shown above.

 ## Troubleshooting
-* You might need to check the connection of your LAN cable if the terminal print-out looks like:
+* Check your LAN cable connection, if the terminal print-out looks like:
 ```
 kvim3# tftp 1080000 u-boot.bin
 dwmac.ff3f0000 Waiting for PHY auto negotiation to complete.........
 TIMEOUT !